 Best Visas for Long-Term Stays in Spain (More than 90 Days)

-Although each of these 5 best visas have a different set of requirements and offer different rights in the country, most have a path to permanent residency and even Spanish citizenship after 10 years.
+Although each of these visas has a different set of requirements and offers different rights in the country, most have a path to permanent residency and even Spanish citizenship after 10 years.
+That ten-year wait drops to two years if you're a national of a Latin American country, Andorra, the Philippines, Equatorial Guinea or Portugal, or if you're of Sephardic origin.

 1. Digital Nomad Visa (Remote Work Visa)